-Before accepting his current position at the University of Texas - Rio Grande Valley he was the head women's coach at South Carolina State University where his tenure was nothing short of a miracle.
+Before accepting his current position at the University of Texas - Rio Grande Valley he was the head women's coach of SC State Bulldogs (NCAA Division 1) where his tenure was nothing short of a miracle.
 After only one year in charge, Mr. Bugariu was able to place 3rd in their league in 2009, the highest finish in history, while also winning more games than the club had in the previous 4 seasons combined.
 This was followed up by a historical 2010 campaign where the team captured their league divisional title and coach Bugariu was named Coach of the Year.

-In 2011 Bugariu was loaned by South Carolina State University for 5 months to the Carolina Cobras of the W-league, serving as the inaugural coach of the new professional women's football franchise.
+In 2011 Bugariu was loaned by SC State for 5 months to the Carolina Cobras of the W-league, serving as the inaugural coach of the new professional women's football franchise.
 Although he was able to lead them to their first ever win, the purpose of the loan was to develop the playing and coaching staff and creating a competitive team for the future.
-He returned to his position at South Carolina State University in August 2011.
+He returned to his position with the SC State Bulldogs in August 2011.